rmrdl101/recache/README.md

 ## 📌 What is ReCache?

-ReCache is my personal “second brain” — a system I built to store, organize, and retrieve thoughts, ideas, knowledge, and anything I don’t want to forget.
+ReCache is my personal “second brain”, A system I built to store, organize, and retrieve thoughts, ideas, knowledge, and anything I don’t want to forget.

 It’s not just a CMS.
 It’s a place where I can **dump everything from my mind** and trust that I can find it again when I need it.